-The Philippines fastest female over 100-200m who ran 12.00et and 24.12et last year 14-year-old Kyla Richardson had a very narrow win over her twin sister Kayla this weekend.
-It was twin sister Kayla who had a great start and looked like she had got away but Kyla who does not like to lose came back with a strong finish to edge her out.
+The Philippines ‘ fastest female over 100-200m who ran 12.00et and 24.12et last year, 14-year-old Kyla Richardson, had a very narrow win over her twin sister Kayla this weekend.
+Twin sister Kayla had a great start and looked like she had gotten away, but Kyla, who does not like to lose, came back with a strong finish to edge her out.

-They both opened 2013 with personal best times of 7.85 and 7.89 at Cerritos All-comers meet on Saturday in Los Angeles finishing 1-2 in their race.
-Kyla previous best was 7.94 at Azusa last February and Kayla whose previous was 8.1.
-Judging by these performances it equates to a clocking of 12.00 to 12.20 at worst case scenario on the track right now.
+They both opened 2013 with personal best times of 7.85 and 7.89 at Cerritos All-comers meet on Saturday in Los Angeles, finishing 1-2 in their race.
+Kyla’s previous best was 7.94 at Azusa last February and Kayla whose previous was 8.1.
+Judging by these performances, it equates to a clocking of 12.00 to 12.20 at a worst-case scenario on the track right now.

-The twins later teamed in a relay team with the Academy of speed which blew away their opponents by eight seconds in the 4×200 winning in 1:40.73, Kyla ran the second leg Kayla ran fourth.
-This time equates to 25 seconds each runner, or as its indoors probably around 24-24.5 on an outdoor track due to the tight bends.
+The twins later teamed in a relay team with the Academy of speed, which blew away their opponents by eight seconds in the 4×200, winning in 1:40.73; Kyla ran the second leg Kayla ran fourth.
+This time equates to 25 seconds for each runner, or it’s indoors, probably around 24-24.5 on an outdoor track due to the tight bends.

 The girls are running great and have almost acquired their Filipino passports.
-Both are enjoying there training with the Academy of Speed right now which only started in December, they had a well-earned rest after peaking last May.
+Both are enjoying their training with the Academy of Speed right now, which only started in December; they had a well-earned rest after peaking last May.
 They will run at Irvine next week.

-The twins are looking forward to participating at the Philippine National Games in May where they will line up in the Junior Sprint events.
+The twins are looking forward to participating in the Philippine National Games in May to line up in the Junior Sprint events.
 Following that will be the ASEAN Youth Champs in South Vietnam in June.